ecosensors/EcoBoard/README.md

 ## Examples
 All [examples](https://github.com/ecosensors/EcoBoard/tree/master/examples) are done for the EcoBoard, but you can easly use it for other Arduino board, with may be, a few modification.

+Note: I am actually rewriting the code for the SD card

 Actually, I have some examples code for the EcoBoard
 * How to work with the [EEPROM](https://github.com/ecosensors/EcoBoard/tree/master/examples/eeprom)